 When it comes to fish oil, we must consider a supplement’s sustainability.
 How good can a product be for our bodies if it involves decimating an endangered fish population in the wild or factory farming fish in less-than-ideal conditions?
 A sustainable fish oil supplement is better for our bodies and the world, with the bonus of a lower likelihood of trying to refill the supplement one day and finding out you can’t because all of the fish are gone.

 Natural Force takes the crown in sustainability on multiple fronts.
-They’re a Certified B-Corporation that meets high social and environmental standards and uses a glass bottle to hold high-concentration liquid fish oil.
-They use wild-caught Atlantic menhaden fish to make the oil.
-Menhaden fish are incredibly oily (meaning Natural Force must catch fewer fish to get the same amount of fish oil) and are protected by strict fishing and conservation laws.
-That means there’s little to no risk of overfishing this ecologically crucial species, ensuring global and personal health.
+It’s a Certified B-Corporation that meets high social and environmental standards and uses a glass bottle to hold high-concentration liquid fish oil.
+The company uses wild-caught Atlantic menhaden fish to make the oil.
+Menhaden fish are incredibly oily (meaning Natural Force can catch fewer fish to get the same amount of fish oil) and are protected by strict fishing and conservation laws.
+That means there’s little risk of overfishing this ecologically crucial species, ensuring global and personal health.

 Fish oil supplements are a way to infuse omega-3 fatty acids into your daily life.
 Fish are naturally a great source of fatty acids, but sometimes it’s easier to pop a pill than grill a piece of salmon.
-The American Cardiovascular Association recommends eating two servings of fatty fish every week (about eight ounces), which most people don’t achieve.
-Fish oil supplements can help to fill in that nutritional gap.
+The HHS and USDA’s 2020-2025 edition of the Dietary Guidelines for Americans includes recommendations that adults eat 8oz of fish every week (for 1,600-2,000 calorie diets).13 Most people don’t reach this recommendation, so fish oil supplements can help to fill in that nutritional gap.

 Some non-fish sea creatures, like mussels, are also rich in fatty acids.
 New Zealand green-lipped mussels are a common alternative to replace fish oil in some omega-3 supplements.